NorthStarUAS/Messages/README.md

+# Messages

-# Messages -- Simple lean message serialization and deserialization (with property tree support!)
+Simple lean message serialization and deserialization (with property tree support!)

+## Overview

 Given a json declaration of binary message structures, automatically generate C++ and python code to implement managing, serializing, and